peteward44/npm-shrinkwrap-mirror/README.md

-  --outdir         Output directory to put web server contents  [default: "www"] --outshrinkwrap  Outputs modified shrinkwrap file to another file (defaults to modifying input file) --url            URL to write into the new shrinkwrap json that will hold the mirrored npm dependencies [required] --help           Show help                                           [boolean]
+  --outdir         Output directory to put web server contents  [default: "www"] --outshrinkwrap  Outputs modified shrinkwrap file to another file (defaults to modifying input file) --url            URL to write into the new shrinkwrap json that will hold the mirrored npm dependencies [required] --downloadLimit  Total number of concurrent downloads to process  [default: 4] --help           Show help                                           [boolean]
 ```